otrv4/otrv4/otrv4.md

 * User actions:
   * User requests to start an OTR conversation
+  * Starting an online conversation after an offline one
+  * Starting an offline conversation after an online one
   * Starting a conversation interactively
-  * User requests to end an OTR conversation
+  * Sending a Data Message to an offline participant
   * Sending an encrypted data message
+  * User requests to end an OTRv4 conversation

 For version 4 messages, someone receiving a message with a recipient instance tag specified that does not equal their own, should discard the message and